PuddlePumpkin/KwaRemasteredMods/README.md

 * **PrintNotification**: Prints a standard notification message to the notification list.
 * **PrintNotificationWithIcon**: Prints a notification message that can optionally include an icon.
 This function is safe to use even without providing an icon.
-* **PrintNotificiationDebug**: Prints a notification message only when debug messages are explicitly enabled.
+* **PrintNotificationDebug**: Prints a notification message only when debug messages are explicitly enabled.
 * **SetDebugMessagesEnabled**: Configures whether debug messages are enabled.
 This function should ideally be used in conjunction with the `OnReady` event to ensure the component is properly initialized.

 ---